WHAT IS IN THIS LEAFLET

 How long to take Mirtazapine GH

-Even when you feel well, you will usually have to take Mirtazapine GH for 4 to 6 months or even longer, to make sure the benefits will last.
+It is important to keep taking your medicine even if you feel well, usually for about 4 to 6 months or even longer, to make sure the benefits will last.

 If you forget to take it